 Follow these tips to choosing a great mattress and getting a good nights sleep.

-- Many sales agents nowadays offer a comfort guarantee, it’s therefore best to ask about this before you buy.
-This allows you to exchange the product or get your money back within a specific period of time if you are not happy with the comfort it is providing you.
+- Many sales agents nowadays offer a comfort guarantee; it’s, therefore, best to ask about this before you buy.
+This allows you to exchange the product or get your money back within a specific period if you are not happy with the comfort it is providing you.
 Ensure that you understand everything that’s written in the guarantee before you buy as different stores have different policies.
-However, in general they usually allow for 30-60 nights in-home trial.
+However, in general, they usually allow for 30-60 nights in-home trial.
 That way you can become used to the feel gradually within your home.
 If you’re unsatisfied, simply arrange with them the process of sending it back for a refund or exchange.

 - You will need to test the comfort for at least fifteen minutes before you decide to buy.
 This may seem like a long time, and people might think you have fallen asleep.
 However, if you want to get an accurate picture of how firm and comfortable the bed is that’s the only way.
 Don’t let anyone hurry or rush you into making a decision.
 It’s best to check all variations before buying, compare all before making a final decision.

 - It is also best to go to a specialized shop that only sells mattresses.
 Advisors will be available who will usually have more experience with helping people choose mattresses.
 They may also be able to advise on how to get a good night’s sleep in general.
 Test several brands as they are likely to be well made and hard wearing.
 They may also come in a variety of firmness.